sib-swiss/single-cell-training/docs/day1/quality_control.md

                                   "percent.globin"))
 ```

-You can see that `PBMMC-2` is quite different from the two others, it has a group of cells with very low ribosomal counts and very high globin counts.
+You can see that `PBMMC-2` is quite different from the two others, it has a group of cells with very low ribosomal counts and one with very high globin counts.
 Maybe these two percentages are negatively correlated?
 Let's have a look, by plotting the two percentages against each other:

 ```R
 Seurat::FeatureScatter(seu,